ls1intum/Artemis/docs/admin/migrations.rst

 Here you can find the steps to migrate from a :ref:`GitLab and Jenkins <Jenkins and GitLab Setup>` to a Jenkins and LocalVC Setup.

-0. Your Artemis is configured to run with Jenkins and GitLab.
+0. Your Artemis is configured to run with Jenkins and GitLab and is currently not running.
 1. Make a Backup of your Jenkins and Artemis data.
 2. Adjust parameters in `application-*.yml`: